-3.2.3 internal interface: Any port on the equipment which is only ever exposed to short duration induced transients.
+- 3.2.3 external interface: Any port on the equipment that may be subject to a.c. surges and conducted lightning surges. - 3.2.4 internal interface: Any port on the equipment which is only ever exposed to short duration induced transients.

-3.2.4 person isolation voltage: Highest value of a specified overvoltage that does not cause breakdown of insulation between a telecommunication line and a person in contact with the equipment.

-3.2.5 telecommunication overvoltage category: A designation defining a transient overvoltage condition.
+- 3.2.5 person isolation voltage: Highest value of a specified overvoltage that does not cause breakdown of insulation between a telecommunication line and a person in contact with the equipment. - 3.2.6 telecommunication overvoltage category: A designation defining a transient overvoltage condition.